emile22/draft-stephan-green-use-cases/draft-stephan-green-use-cases.md

       PDU and a PoE switch are common examples, if they have the capability to switch power on or off at their sockets or ports, respectively.

-   These specific issues of Energy Management, as well as other issues, are covered by requirements specified in Sections 7 and 8.

-   The requirements in these sections need a new Energy Management framework that deals with the specific nature of Energy Management.
-   The actual standards documents, such as MIB module specifications, address conformance by specifying which features must, should, or may be implemented by compliant implementations.

 ## Consideration of other domains for obtention of end-to-end metrics